Marine science journalist Melissa Hobson: examples of my work

 Queen of Mantas - World Footprint

-I've admired MMF's Andrea Marshall since I met her back in 2018 - if you haven't heard of Andrea, check out the documentary 'Queen of Mantas' to find out more about her incredible work to protect manta rays.
-Or have a cheeky read of this article I wrote about her work a while back...
+I've admired MMF's Andrea Marshall since I met her back in 2018 - if you haven't heard of Andrea, check out the documentary 'Queen of Mantas' or read about her incredible work to protect manta rays.

 Whale sharks - Diver